Read the Latest

-Gastroschisis occurs while a fetus is still in the early stages of development.
+Gastroschisis is a birth difect that occurs while a fetus is still in the early stages of development.
 A small opening in the abdominal wall allows the stomach and small and large intestines to stick out outside the body.
 Rather than following the normal course of development, the abdominal wall ruptures, usually on the right side of the umbilicus, or navel.
 The intestine then extends through the opening.
 Unprotected by the abdominal wall, the intestine is exposed to amniotic fluid in the womb.
 It becomes irritated, causing it to swell and shorten.
 The longer the exposure to amniotic fluid, the more severely the intestine can become damaged.

 As the fetus grows bigger, the tight opening may squeeze the blood supply to the intestine and/or the bowel may twist around itself.
 Either or both of these problems can lead to poor intestinal function and long-term feeding problems after the baby is born.